 Until I threw the dart of “Dirty Pig.”

 It was raining that morning and I watched as Rena entered the school, grappling with a pile books in one arm and a tin lunch pail in the other.
 The locker fee was two dollars; a one dollar refund came in June if your locker wasn’t damaged.
 The Buttermilk kids didn’t use lockers; they carried everything.

-“Old Black Pig!”
+“Dirty as a pig!”
 I shouted, and this time Rena looked up.
 Rivelets of rain had run down her face, streaking the film of coal dust.
 She would have been pretty if she’d bothered to use a wash cloth or comb her hair.
 Actually, she bore a strong resemblance to my sister.
 Theodosia, furious with me, had hogged the umbrella all the way to school and I’d let her.
 I was wet, too, but without film.